 Chiyo no Kame Sake Brewery

-- Address 1294 Hiraoka, Uchiko Town, Kita District, Ehime
+- Address 1294 Hiraoka, Uchikocho, Kita District, Ehime Prefecture

-Ehime Prefecture is surrounded by the Seto Inland Sea to the north and the Uwa Sea to the west, advantaged resources of fresh seafood.
-There are also many restaurants serving delicious seafood.
-One of them is "Ikadaya" in Uwajima City, where you can eat traditional fishermen's dishes on the sea.
-Beside sashimi, the freshly caught seafood is also mouth-watering by charcoal grilling.
+With the Seto Inland Sea to the north and the Uwa Sea to the west, Ehime Prefecture is abundant in fresh seafood.
+Many restaurants take advantage of this and use the seafood to make delicious dishes.
+One such restaurant is Ikadaya in Uwajima City, where you can eat traditional fishermen's dishes right on the sea.
+Not only can you eat it raw, freshly caught seafood can also be enjoyed by grilling over charcoal.

 Oidenka Dogo Branch

 - Address 13-23 Dogoyunomachi, Matsuyama City, Ehime Prefecture

 - Phone Number089-931-6161 (Japan), +81-899-31-6161 (international)

 Gansui Dogo Branch